 Guidance for long-term care facilities including infection prevention and control measures, and outbreak management.

-Last updated: January 30, 2025
+Last updated: March 28, 2025

 People who are ill or have symptoms of illness should not visit long-term care and seniors’ assisted living sites.
 Visitors are expected to follow precautions in place at each site.

-Visitors are encouraged to wear masks in health care settings as appropriate and to practice respiratory etiquette, including:
+Visitors are encouraged to wear medical masks in health care settings as appropriate and to practice respiratory etiquette, including:

 - Clean your hands often using soap and warm water or use alcohol-based hand rub